FumeLab/fume.net/README.md

 public Input Username { get; set; }
 ```

-fume.net has modern interface implementation which will define possible actions depending which element you choose to create.
+fume.net has modern interface implementation which will define possible actions depending on which element you choose to create.
 In previous example we showed how to declare Clickable and Input element, other than that you can also create Checkbox, RadioButton, FileUpload, Text and Select element.
 These elements can be located by either Id, Name, TagName, ClassName, CssSelector, LinkText, or XPath.

 ## Is FumeLab based on Selenium Webdriver?